rwilliams/jrubywiki/Improving-startup-time.md

 Note that some of these tips are not recommended for general execution; for example, disabling JRuby's JIT will obviously reduce runtime performance.
 Mix and match to suit your needs.

+As of 1.7.12, you can provide the ```--dev``` option to provide the fastest startup time at the expense of overall code speed.
+Currently (1.7.13,) this enables the following settings:
+- client mode where applicable
+- TieredCompilation and TieredStopAtLevel=1
+- compile.mode=OFF
+- jruby.compile.invokedynamic=false

 Use the "client" mode of the JVM
 ================================